Ryuhei Maruyama

 Ryuhei Maruyama (丸山 隆平, Maruyama Ryūhei) is a Japanese idol, singer, actor and radio host.
-He is a member of Japanese male idol group Kanjani Eight, which is under the management of Johnny & Associates.
+He is a member of Japanese male idol group Super Eight (previously known as Kanjani Eight), which is under the management of Johnny & Associates.
 He is also the group's bassist and one of its main rappers.
 He was a morning show co-host on Kansai TV.
 His image color in the group is orange.